wix-incubator/sample-wix-rest-app/README.md

 ### **Overview**

 This boilerplate will make it easy for you to [start developing](http://dev.wix.com/) your [Wix app](https://www.wix.com/app-market/main).
-## Description

-This project is a sample Wix application that uses oAuth and REST APIs.
+This is a sample Wix application that uses oAuth and REST APIs.
 Clone/download the project, configure your application, run & have fun!

 ## Quick start